- home

 Accredited to ISO/IEC17025

-Note: ISO/IEC 17025 is the international standard that defines the general requirements for competence in testing or calibration.
+ISO/IEC 17025 is the international standard that defines the general requirements for competence in examination or calibration.
+Our Planning and Development Office, TANAKA Precious Metals Laboratory Center, acquired the ISO/IEC17025 accreditation for gold, platinum, palladium and silver analysis technology.